-- Select the Dotdigital Email Account where your email campaign is stored.
+Select the Dotdigital Email Account where your email campaign

 If you want to send a transactional email while your workflow is running:

 You must set at least one Send Target, for example, a target email address or a contact name.
 Which target and variable you use will be dependent on the setup of your workflow.
 The send returns the error message Invalid email address if the target contact doesn’t have a valid email address.
-To learn more about result messages, check out Check the result message status.
+Learn more about result messages in Check the result message status.

 Expand the drop-down menu to select the data placeholders you used in your email campaign.
 For example,

 You can use up to 20 data labels in a transactional email.

 Define where the data is stored in Dynamics by using the Form Assistant panel.
 For example,